Michel Saloff Coste: Research focus and contributions

 Michel Saloff-Coste's research focuses on the paradigm shift within the information society that he defines as a 'Creation-Communication society'.
 He elaborated a structural grid which classifies the evolution of civilization in four waves: 'hunting & gathering', 'agriculture & breeding,' 'industry & commerce,' and 'creation & communication'.
 He then analysed the interaction between different 'reality fields'.
 Developing his framework further with Carine Dartiguepeyrou, they articulated together ten long-term visions of the future called 'horizons'.
 This collaborative work was set out in their co-authored book Les horizons du futur.

 Following Coste's suggestion, the French executive committee of the Club of Budapest developed quarterly one-day seminars which explore the main ideas, places and people that were linked historically to the integral movement.
 The first day of those “inaugurals days” was dedicated to explaining in general the integral approach, the second day looked at the issue of the integration of the integral approach and philosophy in real life.
 The third day concerned itself with integral education, exploring the theoretical and practical epistemological question connected with the specificity of the wish to build an integral university.
 In the fourth day, integral thinking was applied to the analysis of the contemporary, sociological, economical and ecological crises, for which potential solutions were explored.
 The fifth day looked at sustainable development and what the integral approach can bring in terms of integral ecology, society and economy.
 The sixth day, continuing the cycle, was more connected with future studies and futurology.
 It was entitled “Civilization of the future and future of the civilizations”, underlining the necessity to think not only in terms of cultural unity but also of diversity.

 The Integral University (Université Intégrale in French) in Paris, which is still in its development stages, follows this cycle of conferences.
 The idea is to organize one-day seminars on various themes in cooperation with speakers, theoreticians and practitioners.
 The use of the word integral puts a consistent emphasis on the common desire of being integral, and with this aim in view, the systemic and transdisciplinary approaches are also considered as part of the same quest for integrality.

-Exhibitions

-Saloff Coste's first exhibition, in 1978, was in the Gallery Maître Alber.
-In 1981, he exhibited photographs of the Palace and the Bains-Douches in the Musée National d'Art Moderne (Centre Georges Pompidou).